garretfick/garretfick.github.io/_posts/2013-11-05-oecl-dictionaries.md

-SPICE simulation models | `SimulationModelBlueprintDictionary` Manufacturer-defined package names | `ManufacturerPackageDictionary` Standard packages, also knows as land patterns | `PackageBlueprintDictionary` Obscolesence and replacements | `StatusDictionary` Ordering from a supplier | `OrderingInfoDictionary` Organization of components into a hierarchy | `ComponentCategoryDictionary`
+SPICE simulation models | `SimulationModelBlueprintDictionary` Manufacturer-defined package names | `ManufacturerPackageDictionary` Standard packages, also knows as land patterns | `PackageBlueprintDictionary` Obsolescence and replacements | `StatusDictionary` Ordering from a supplier | `OrderingInfoDictionary` Organization of components into a hierarchy | `ComponentCategoryDictionary`